anbox/anbox/README.md

 We officially support **Ubuntu 18.04 (bionic)** and **Ubuntu 20.04 (focal)** as they include everything you need to run Anbox, including the kernel modules.

+If you want to build Anbox yourself, take a look at the [Build Instructions](docs/build.md)

 &nbsp;
 ### **Kernel Modules**
 Anbox requires [ashmem](https://elinux.org/Android_Kernel_Features#ashmem) and [binder](https://elinux.org/Android_Binder) for the Android subsystem.
 You can test wether they are available by executing: